dod-iac/terraform-aws-rds-kms-key/README.md

 ## Terraform Version

-Terraform 0.12.
+Terraform 1.0.
 Pin module version to ~> 1.0.0 .
 Submit pull-requests to master branch.

-Terraform 0.11 is not supported.
+Previous versions not supported or use at your own risk.

 ## License